 If your DTI is above 36%, you may also be a good candidate for Beyond by Embrace.

-- You can qualify if 2 years have passed since a your experience a bankruptcy or foreclosure.
+- You can qualify if 2 years have passed since you experienced a bankruptcy or foreclosure.
 Most lenders require at least 4 years.

-- You can expect your loan to close in less than 21 days.
-The industry average is about 40 days.
+- You can expect your loan to close in less than 21 days, while the industry average is about 40 days.

-- Conventional loans normally require Private Mortgage Insurance (PMI) if you put less than 20% of the purchase price as a down payment.
+- Conventional loans normally require Private Mortgage Insurance (PMI) if you put less than 20% of the purchase price down.
 The Beyond Program, on the other hand, doesn’t require any type of PMI.

 A World of Possibilities Awaits!